roamingowl/github-action-docker-deno-template/README.md

 - can be bundled to nodejs with [@deno/dnt](https://github.com/denoland/dnt) and then whole action switched to js
 - no more node_modules
+- no prettier
+- no eslint

 Cons:

 - first un-cached run takes longer due to container build
 - deno support in some IDEs is not great.
 Writing code might be painful
 - no direct support deno action in GitHub.
 Similar to js `using: 'node20'`
+- writing tests (with mocks) in deno is not a good experience

 ## Initial setup